 Program Details

-Students work full time (40 hours per week) during summers, and 15-20 hours per a week during school.
+Students work full time (40 hours per week) during summers, and 15-20 hours per week during school.

 We all still remember what it is like to be a student, so we build in flexibility to the schedule to allow for crunch time.